-Trash on our beaches can have hazardous impacts on fish, wildlife, and even local economies.
-Marine life becomes entangled in fishing line, nets, and six-pack rings.
-Fish, birds, and turtles mistake trash like Styrofoam, plastics, and cigarette butts for food, which may eventually lead to starvation.
+Turtles, fish, and other species you love seeing in Long Island Sound can become entangled in fishing line, nets, and six-pack rings.
+Marine life and birds mistake trash like Styrofoam, plastics, and cigarette butts for food, which can poison their bodies with toxins and lead to starvation.

-Additionally, marine debris weakens economies by sapping precious dollars from tourism and seafood industries.
-Long Island Sound contributes more than $9 billion to the regional economy each year, and we'd like to keep it that way.
+Not only does marine debris threaten the Sound’s fragile ecosystem, it weakens coastal economies by sapping dollars from the tourism and seafood industries.
+Long Island Sound contributes more than $9 billion to the regional economy each year, but toxic seafood and trash-covered beaches threaten this powerhouse.

 International Coastal Cleanup